 Create a segment in the Users and Settings -> Groups page.
 Just enter the name and click Add Segment.
 You can also view the number of members, update the name, or delete a segment if you do not need it any longer.

 Assign employees to a segment

 After creating segments, administrators can add employees by proceeding to the People page in Settings.
 Select the appropriate segment for each user using the dropdown list to the right of their name.
 Once you select the appropriate segment, the user will be updated automatically.
-For bulk segment assignment, you can forward us a spreadsheet for a quick upload or assign the segment when inviting new employees to TINYpulse.
+For bulk segment assignment, you can send us a spreadsheet for a quick upload or assign the segment when inviting new employees to TINYpulse.

 Create and manage filters

 Similar to segments, filters allow you to further organize members by characteristics.
 To access and manage filters, go to the Settings -> Groups tab and create them the same way you did for segments.
 Create the filter, then go to the People page to assign employees a filter.
 Employees can only be added to one segment, but as many filters as you want.

 We do not have to tell you it is important to pulse your entire organization.
 Understanding how employees are feeling and getting a picture of the overall health of your organization's culture is invaluable.
 But it is also important to collect targeted feedback from certain locations and workgroups, and that is where pulsing by segment comes in.
 In addition to the main Engage pulse question, you can also send additional pulses to your segments.

 Once users are assigned to a segment and/or a filter, you can select and view data in a more sophisticated way.
 Just keep an eye out for a filter on the left panel of the responses, suggestions, and Cheers tabs.
 Choose the desired segments, filters, and boom, you are done.
 You can also filter by segment with Visualize as well.